bvenn/ARC/README.md

 : main investigation file (in XLSX format), contains top-level information about the investigation and links to assays

 `/isa.studies.xlsx`
-: (optional) posibillity to group assays into studies within one investigation, contains mostly sample characteristics
+: (optional) possibility to group assays into studies within one investigation, contains mostly sample characteristics

 `/LICENSE`
 : license file for the arc